 For local information contact Fisheries Biologists from the Division of Freshwater Fisheries Management, Northwest Regional Office (850-265-3676).

 Be careful navigating in the pond due to the many exposed stumps and snags.
-In the past, this pond has produced some very large bluegill as well as larger black crappie.
-Try fishing around stumps and snags in deep holes.
+In the past this pond produced some very large bluegill and fishing for these giants should be fair throughout the fall and winter.
+Try fishing around stumps and snags in 3 to 5 ft or deep holes in the main section of the lake.
 Best baits include grass shrimp, crickets, wigglers, or various colors of 1/16 to 1/8 oz. beetle spins.
 Redear sunfish (shellcracker) can also be found in these areas using worms.
-Largemouth bass fishing will be fair throughout the summer months.
-Try fishing early morning and late afternoon along weed lines or in deep holes in the lake.
-Best baits include spinner baits, crankbaits, dark plastic worms or live shiners.
+Largemouth bass fishing should also be fair throughout the fall.
+Try fishing early morning and late afternoon along weedlines and cypress trees.
+Best baits include spinner baits, crankbaits, dark plastic worms, or live shiners.
+Ocheesee Pond also contains some decent sized black crappie; crappie fishing should pick up in late fall.

 TrophyCatch is FWC's citizen-science program that rewards anglers for documenting and releasing trophy bass 8 pounds or larger.
 The following TrophyCatch bass have been submitted from Ocheesee Pond: